 Follow your heart instead of a checklist

 Birth desires?
 Hospital bag supplies?
 Postpartum plan?
 Dog sitter during labor?
-It’s overwhelming, we know!
+It’s overwhelming, I know!

 You don’t have to have the answers to these questions (or any answers at all!) when you schedule a consult with a doula — in fact, these are exactly the kinds of things I can help you figure out!
 So when you meet with me, just put the stress of your day aside, open yourself up to the possibility of working together, and let the conversation unfold.
 When you find your doula, you’ll know.